Shareholders who wish to participate at the Annual General Meeting shall:

 (d) transfer of own Class B shares.

-- Resolution to authorise the Board of Directors to resolve on repurchase of own shares.
+- Resolution to authorise the Board of Directors to resolve on repurchase and transfer of own shares.

 - Closing of the Meeting.

 The Nomination Committee proposes that the lawyer Wilhelm Lüning is appointed to be the Chairman of the Annual General Meeting.

 The Nomination Committee proposes that the Board of Directors shall consist of seven directors and no deputy directors.
 The Nomination Committee proposes, for the period until the close of the next Annual General Meeting, the re-election of Mia Brunell Livfors, David Chance, Simon Duffy, Alexander Izosimov, Michael Lynton, David Marcus and Cristina Stenbeck.
 Asger Aamund has informed the Nomination Committee that he declines re-election at the Annual General Meeting.
 The Nomination Committee proposes that the Annual General Meeting shall re-elect David Chance as Chairman of the Board of Directors.
 Furthermore, it is proposed that the Board of Directors at the Constituent Board Meeting appoints an Audit Committee and a Remuneration Committee within the Board of Directors.
 The Nomination Committee’s motivated opinion regarding proposal of the Board of Directors is available at the Company’s website, www.mtg.se.